svgeesus/EuroMPE/pitch-dac.md

 With a 5V ref and an output buffer [OP-C] this gives ±5V output (10 octaves) which includes Note-ON voltage, global pitchbend, and per-note pitchbend.
 Note that this does not cover the full MIDI note range of 128 notes = 10.66 octaves. is that an issue in practice?

 In the analog domain this is summed [OP-D] with 2V offset (to make range -3 to +8V), and offset trim (on the 2V divider).
-This op-amp also provides trimmable gain scaling to ensure an accurate 1V/oct over a 9 octave range (avoiding the ends for offset errors).
-Or combine into one opamp, both gain and offest.
+This op-amp also provides trimmable gain scaling to ensure an accurate 1V/oct over a 9.8 octave range (avoiding calibrating at the ends for offset errors).
+Or combine into one opamp, both gain and offset.
 In that case the DAC should perform the inversion, so re-inverted by the inverting mixer.

 Needs error analysis to be sure the error budget from resistor matching is reasonable.
-Breadboard ths with OPA2777PA to measure performance, in particular gain error and offsets.
+Breadboard this with OPA2777PA to measure performance, in particular gain error and offsets.
 Assume 0.1% resistors plus trimmers, or 0.01% resistor pack.
 Needs DAC on a SOIC to DIP breakout board.
 Check I have one spare.

 Note "This unity-gain difference amplifier (equal resistors) causes the input difference voltage (V2-V1) to be impressed on R5; the resulting current flows to the load.
 The offset voltage, however, is applied directly to the noninverting input and is amplified by +2 – like a noninverting amplifier (G = 1 + R2/R1).
 Thus, a 10-mV offset voltage creates 20 mV across R5, producing a 20mA output current offset.
 A -10-mV offset would create a -20-mA output current (current sinking from the load)."